On the other hand, when you can answer that question (without asking it first), it has the same effect as a light switch flicked in a dark room.

 So, how do you get to the answer without first asking that whiny question?

-It happened to me today, and I am forever grateful I could see it… really.
+It happened to me today.
+I saw the answer without whining and asking the question… and I am forever grateful I could see it… really.

 Let me first create the context for you and then I tell you what I found out.

-In this process, you look at that area and you observe and take note of
+In this process, you look at that area.
+You ask questions and you observe and take note of what you see.

 And the third step in the exercise you will be looking what is missing.